rdkcentral/Lightning-SDK/docs/plugins/router/widgets.md

 >  Widgets overlay the pages as they will always have the highest z-index

 In you App's `template`, Widgets need to be placed inside a `Widget` wrapper on the root level of your app.
-For example
+For example:

 ```js
 static _template(){